tellor-io/dataSpecs/README.md

 # Tellor Data Specifications

 This repository contains specifications of data requested from, reported to, and retrieved from Tellor oracles.
-These specifications are called Queries.
+Each specification is called a `Query`.

 - [For Tellor Users](#for-tellor-users)
 - [For Tellor Reporters](#for-tellor-reporters)